-Children of all ages can create dough ornaments in one afternoon of crafting.
-When finished with a varnish, these ornaments can last for many years and become family keepsakes.
-For the best results, use a paint that children can safely use and will adhere well to the dough.
+Children of all ages can create salt dough ornaments in one afternoon of crafting, though of course the littlest ones will need a wee bit of help from you or their older siblings.
+When finished and sealed with a varnish, these ornaments can last for many years and become family keepsakes.
+For the best results, purchase a paint to use on salt dough that young children can safely use and that will adhere well to the prepared dough.
 Luckily, you have several paint options that fit these requirements.

-Acrylic paints come in nontoxic formulas, which makes them a good choice for projects that small children will complete.
+Acrylic paints come in nontoxic formulas, which makes them a good choice for projects that small children will be working with.
 Because acrylic paints are water-based, materials and spills can be cleaned easily; simply wash the area or instrument with warm, soapy water before the paint dries.
 You can apply multiple layers of acrylic paint to your ornaments, either in the same or different colors.
-Let the first layer dry completely before adding a second.
+Apply two coats of acrylic paint and let the first layer dry completely before adding a second.

 Glitter glue is exactly what its name suggests—glitter suspended in a glue.
 It usually comes in squeezable tubes and can be used to make lines and dots.
 The drying time on glitter glue varies, but it is usually around 30 minutes.
 If it is touched before it dries, it will smudge.
 Just as with tempera and acrylic paints, glitter glue comes in nontoxic, washable varieties, so it is safe for children and cleanup is fairly simple.